tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/git-notes/git-notes.md

 NEVER rebase commits that you have shared, pushed to Github.
 Khi làm công ty thì phải hỏi cấp trên.

+Never rebase on public branches (`main`)

 In Git, there are two main ways to integrate changes from one branch into another: the merge and the rebase.
 Very often you will want to bring changes from `main` to my personal branch.
 Merge main into our personal branch allows you to see the latest update. Đây là một thao tác rất thường hay làm.
 Nhưng nếu dùng `merge` thì nó có một tác dụng phụ là commit log sẽ có nhiều merge commit.
 Merge commits have no real meaning, they are just merging.
 Chính vì vậy nên người ta mới dùng `rebase`.

 Rebasing your branch with the master `git rebase main`.
 You don't want to mess up the main branch.

 Khi rebase nếu có conflict thì cũng resolve giống như merge bình thường.
 Nhớ phải làm đúng như nó kêu.
 Phải resolve conflict manually, rồi `add` rồi run `git rebase --continue`

+## Other techniques

+cherry-pick: pick any commit by its reference & appended to the current working HEAD

+`git revert` invert the changes introduced by the commit and appends a new commit with the resulting inverse content.
+This prevents Git from losing history.

+- `git reset` (soft, hard, mixed)
+  - Default `--mixed` if not specify
+  - `--soft`:
+  - `--hard`

 ## Git Internals